-During the Coronavirus pandemic, many have turned to their kitchen as a new-found source of revenue, selling their goods online and in the local community.
-From casual cake decorators to brilliant brownie bakers, we’ve perfected a recipe for success to help you cake it ‘til you make it and launch your home baking business into the world.
+During the Coronavirus pandemic, many turned to their kitchen as a new-found source of revenue, selling their goods online and in the local community.
+From casual cake baking to brilliant brownie bakers, we’ve perfected a recipe for success to help you cake it ‘til you make it and launch your home baking business into the world.
 If you think you can *rise* to the challenge (okay, we’ll stop), read on…

 Why Should You Start a Home Baking Business?

 With a 20% rise in home baking businesses over the past year alone, there are (muffin) baskets of reasons why starting up is a fantastic idea for any budding baker, such as:

 - You can express your creativity through your cake baking

 - There’s always a market for delicious baked goods – and plenty of niche markets for you to delve into